StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - `parent_column`: the column to be joined.
 They must be the Primary Keys or Unique Keys of the corresponding tables.

 > **CAUTION**
+>
 > - The Unique Key constraints and Foreign Key constraints are only used for query rewrite.
-Foreign Key constraint checks are not guaranteed when data is loaded into the table.
+The Foreign Key constraint checks are not guaranteed when data is loaded into the table.
 You must ensure the data loaded into the table meets the constraints.
-> - The `primary keys` of a `PrimaryKey` table or `unique keys` of a `UniqueKey` table have the `unique_constraints` and no need to set it again.
+> - The primary keys of a Primary Key table or the unique keys of a Unique Key table are, by default, the corresponding `unique_constraints`.
+You do not need to set it manually.
-> - The `<child_column>s` of the table's `foreign_key_constraints` must be referenced to another table's `unique_constraints`.
+> - The `child_column` in a table's `foreign_key_constraints` must be referenced to a `unique_column` in another table's `unique_constraints`.
 > - The number of `child_column` and `parent_column` must agree.
 > - The data types of the `child_column` and the corresponding `parent_column` must match.